supriyapaudel29/Food_Recipe_Database/README.md

 ## Known Issues

-- Passwords are stored without hashing
 - No password reset functionality
-- Limited validation on image uploads
 - UI can be further improved for smaller screens

 ## Technologies Used